Metropolitan-Council/loop-sensor-trends/covid.traffic.trends/inst/app/www/ABOUT.md

 ### Data sources

-Traffic are provided by MNDOT.
+Traffic are provided by MnDOT.
 We pull these data using our open-source R package, [tc.sensors](https://github.com/Metropolitan-Council/tc.sensors).